Squamish Lil’wat Cultural Centre

 Rebagliati and Peace Park

-Take the Valley Trail between Whistler’s Upper and Lower Village and you’ll come across a series of parks alongside cheerfully tumbling Fitzsimmons Creek.
+Take the Valley Trail between Whistler’s Upper and Lower Village and you’ll come across a series of parks alongside the cheerful, tumbling Fitzsimmons Creek.
 Peace Park houses an installation of ceramic tiles by Whistler Secondary School students from 2005/2007.
-This project … Read More
+This … Read More

 120: The Source: Robert Studer • 2005

 Cast in glass, this fountain sculpture represents a melting glacier trickling over basalt rock.